-Kathryn (Kate) Kellogg, MD, MPH, CPPS is Assistant Vice President, Ambulatory Quality & Safety, MedStar Health and Associate Medical Director, National Center for Human Factors in Healthcare, MedStar Health, in Washington, DC.
-In her quality and safety role, she oversees initiatives across the ambulatory platform for a large distributed health network in the Mid-Atlantic region of the US.
-In her research, she focuses on the application of system safety and human factors engineering methods in healthcare.
-Dr. Kellogg is a board-certified attending emergency physician and serves as assistant professor at Georgetown University School of Medicine.
+Kathryn (Kate) Kellogg, MD, MPH, CPPS is Assistant Vice President, Quality & Safety, MedStar Health in Washington, DC.
+In her quality and safety role, she leads safety initiatives across the MedStar Health platform, which includes 10 hospitals and over 200 outpatient sites, and also oversees quality across the ambulatory environment.
+Dr. Kellogg has a background in research in the application of human factors engineering to patient safety.
+She is a board-certified attending emergency physician and serves as assistant professor at Georgetown University School of Medicine.

 Erica Savage Hoenig, MHA, CPPS, is Manager of Ambulatory Quality & Safety at MedStar Health.
 She supports the development and operationalization of the ambulatory quality and safety infrastructure through data analysis and improvement efforts.
 She has extensive experience conducting event reviews and analyzing patient safety event reports and electronic health record data.
 Erica is a Certified Professional in Patient Safety and received a master’s in healthcare administration from the University of North Carolina at Chapel Hill.
 She was selected as a Georgetown University Center of Excellence in Regulatory Science and Innovation (CERSI) scholar in 2016-2017 and received funding for her work on electronic health record usability policy.